 Russia has put Pavel Ushevets, a Ukrainian ‘rooftopper’, on the international wanted list.
 Pavel became subject to criminal prosecution after having conducted a pro-Ukrainian performance in Moscow.
 There is a danger that Russia, in an attempt to get hold of the Ukrainian, will put him on Interpol’s wanted list as well.
 This is not the first case of Russia abusing the mechanisms of international criminal prosecution for the purpose of getting hold of the regime’s political opponents.
-The Open Dialog Foundation believes that the international community must put an end to such abuses which discredit the system of international legal cooperation.
+The Open Dialogue Foundation believes that the international community must put an end to such abuses which discredit the system of international legal cooperation.
 One of the solutions could be to suspend Russia’s membership of the International Criminal Police Organisation (INTERPOL).

 On 20.08.2014, a few days before the celebration of Ukraine’s Independence Day, a Ukrainian ‘rooftopper’ named Pavel Ushevets (aka Grigoriy Mustang) carried out a pro-Ukrainian patriotic act in Moscow.
 He climbed onto the roof of one of the city’s high-rise buildings, fixed a Ukrainian flag on the spire and painted the star crowning the house blue and yellow.
 He managed to do all this whilst remaining incognito.